 Towards a fairytale ballet: A workshop

 From classics (Giselle, Firebird) to recent works inspired by the Grimms and Hans Andersen, fairy tales have enjoyed a deep affinity with ballet; they do not fear to touch and enter the mystery of natural forces.
-With the pianist Joanna MacGregor and the choreographer Kim Brandstrup, Warner will be creating a new work on the theme of water, taken from eastern and western medieval sources.
-With dancers present, the workshop will explore ideas for the story and its expressive development; participants will also be invited to think about the possible presence of words in ballet.
+With the pianist Joanna MacGregor and the choreographer Kim Brandstrup, Warner created a new work on the theme of water, taken from eastern and western medieval sources.
+With dancers present, the workshop explored ideas for the story and its expressive development; participants were also invited to think about the possible presence of words in ballet.